Gentrification in the United States: Detroit

 Gentrification in Detroit differs from most cities in that relatively few residents have been physically displaced, as large amounts of vacant land and housing are available for development.
 For example, as of 2015, 23 percent of Detroit's housing units were vacant, and this figure does not include the copious amounts of vacant land in the city on which new housing units could be built.
 Such property is regularly (sometimes tens of thousands of properties in a single year) sold at auction for prices as low as $500 following foreclosure for tax delinquency, and thus available for development in large amounts.
-Some scholars, such as john a. powell (spelled without capitals), even go so far as to claim that what is happening in Detroit is not gentrification, but rather “in-fill housing”.
-His reasoning points out that building new structures or revitalizing abandoned housing is not pushing out existing residents and is hence not “gentrification”.
-However, others may argue that gentrification is not simply limited to physical displacement.
+Some scholars, such as john a. powell (spelled without capitals), even go so far as to claim that what is happening in Detroit is not gentrification, but rather "in-fill housing".
+His reasoning points out that building new structures or revitalizing abandoned housing is not pushing out existing residents and is hence not "gentrification".

 While physical displacement is minimal, the cultural displacement in Detroit is immense.
 This displacement falls largely upon the shoulders of the low-income African American community to shoulder.
 Residents who have lived in Detroit for decades have built a strong sense of community, belonging, and historical connection to the city.
 Despite the corruption and injustice that forced many African Americans to live in some of the worst conditions within city, the black community was still able to build a rich community and strong sense of pride for living in Detroit.
 When individuals are displaced, they not only lose their home, but also their sense of belonging.
 Those that are left behind also experience drastic and harrowing changes to their neighborhood.
 2013 interviews with Detroit residents revealed that many felt excluded from increasingly white and wealthy areas of the city.
 For example, some black residents were prohibited from utilizing a community garden, owned by a white individual, in Midtown, a gentrifying area of the city.